spear011/MIDI-metadata-extractor/README.md

 # MIDI-metadata-extractor

-MIDI-metadata-extractor is a powerful utility that enables you to transform any multi-track MIDI file into the format of a ComMU dataset.
+MIDI-metadata-extractor is a powerful utility that enables you to transform any multi-track MIDI file into the format of a ComMU dataset [1].
 This tool allows you to break down a multi-track MIDI file into individual instrument tracks, extract detailed metadata for each track, and provides the flexibility to truncate and save tracks based on a specified number of measures (e.g., 8 measures).

 ## What is ComMU Dataset?